blepping/comfyui_jankdiffusehigh/README.md

 vae_decode_kwargs: null
 vae_encode_kwargs: null

+# Can be used to access named parameters connected with a DiffuseHigh Param
+# node.
+Also serves as a reference for the default names.
+For example, if
+# you want to connect highres sigmas with the DiffuseHigh Param node, you
+# would set the type to "sigmas" and the name to "highres".
+vae_name: ""
+upscale_model_name: ""
+highres_sigmas_name: "highres"
+reference_image_name: "reference"
+sampler_name: ""
+reference_sampler_name: "reference"
+guidance_sampler_name: "guidance"
+custom_noise_name: ""
+restart_custom_noise_name: "restart"

 # Either null or an object.
 # Allows overriding the sigma used for highres steps.
 See description below.
 schedule_override: null